Rate-optimal Design for Anytime Best Arm Identification: Details of the experiments

 \subsection{Compared algorithms}

-\begin{itemize} \item Successive rejects (SR, \cite{Audibert10}): This algorithm splits the rounds into predefined size of $K-1$ batches.
+\begin{itemize} \item Successive rejects (SR, \cite{Audibert10}): This algorithm splits the rounds into $K-1$ batches of predefined sizes.
 At the end of each batch, it eliminates one arm.
 This algorithm requires $T$. \item Sequential halving (SH, \cite{Karnin2013}): This algorithm splits the rounds into predefined size of $\lceil \log_2 K \rceil$ batches.
 At the end of each batch, it eliminates half of the arms.
 This algorithm requires $T$. \item Continuous rejects (CR, \cite{wang2023best}): This algorithm is a dynamic version of SR where the size of each batch is adaptive.
 This algorithm requires $T$.
 There are two versions of CR.
-In our experiments, we show the results of CR-A, which consistently outperforms CR-C. \updatedafterneurips{We set $\theta_0 = 0.01$.} \item Double sequential halving (DSH, \cite{DBLP:conf/icml/ZhaoSSJ23}): Is a meta-algorithm that implements a doubling epoch strategy that combined with SH.
+In our experiments, we show the results of CR-A, which consistently outperforms CR-C. \updatedafterneurips{We set $\theta_0 = 0.01$.} \item Double sequential halving (DSH, \cite{DBLP:conf/icml/ZhaoSSJ23}): This is a meta-algorithm that implements a doubling epoch strategy that combined with SH.
 It begins with $O(K \log_2 K)$ samples and doubles the sample budget in each subsequent epoch, running a complete SH procedure within each epoch.
-This algorithm does not require $T$ beforehand. \item Double successive rejects (DSR, somewhat natural but do not know citation): This algorithm is a version of DSH where the base SH algorithm is replaced by SR. \item Simple tracking: Algorithm \ref{alg:R_track} in this paper.
+This algorithm does not require $T$ beforehand. \item Double successive rejects (DSR, a natural doubling-based anytime variant of SR): This algorithm is an version of DSH where the base SH algorithm is replaced by SR. \item EB-TC and TS-TC \citep{shang2020fixed,jourdan2022top} are two empirically good versions of top-two Thompson sampling \citep{Russo2020} that are designed for the fixed-confidence identification. \item \updatedduringaistats{EB-TC$_{\varepsilon_0}$ \citep{jourdaneps2023} is a version of EB-TC with $\varepsilon_0$-best identification.
+The value of $\varepsilon_0$ is set to $0.10$.
+We chose the ``fixed'' version of it with $\beta=0.5$.
+These choices are based on their report that setting $\varepsilon_0=0$ suffers from poor empirical performance for moderate value of $\delta$ as well as Figures 5, 6, and 7 therein. } \item Uniform is a naive algorithm that draws arms in a round-robin fashion. \item Simple tracking: Algorithm \ref{alg:R_track} in this paper.
 This algorithm does not require $T$ beforehand. \item Almost tracking: Algorithm \ref{alg:R_track_almost} in this paper.
 This algorithm does not require $T$ beforehand.
 We set the size of each batch $N$ to be $2K$ and $\Csuf=0.999$ for all our experiments. \end{itemize}